 The term “doing business” in California is defined as “entering into repeated and successive transactions of business.”

 This is true even if you operate an online business in California.
-As a result, your online business will be considered doing business in California and you will need to get Foreign Qualification.
+As a result, your online business will be considered as a functional business in California and you will need to get Foreign Qualification.

 What If I Don’t Get Foreign Qualification?